Hey Jude (Beatles album): Release

+Hey Jude was released in the U.S. on 26 February 1970.
+It charted for 33 weeks on the Billboard 200, peaking at No. 2, and by June had sold 3.3 million copies.

-The compilation was released in many countries, including the United States, Canada, Australia, Spain, Germany, France, Greece, Japan, Mexico, Venezuela and most of South America.
+The compilation was released in many countries, including the United States, Canada, Australia, Spain, Germany, France, Greece, Japan, Mexico and most of South America.
 It was also available to other countries as an "export" from Britain (Parlophone/Apple CPCS-106) but was not at first issued in Britain, although it was a popular import to the UK.
 The first issue in New Zealand was on the gloss black Apple label with the catalogue number CPCS-106.
 The matrix numbers were identical to those on the UK "export" issue.
 Because of its popularity worldwide, EMI issued Hey Jude in Britain on the Parlophone label on 11 May 1979 (catalogue number PCS 7184).

 Until the release of 1967–1970 in 1973, Hey Jude was the only way to own the extremely popular "Hey Jude" single on LP or in a stereo mix.
 The songs "Rain", "Lady Madonna" and "Revolution" were also first mixed for stereo specifically for this album.
 Prior to the release of the "Get Back" single in the spring of 1969, all Beatles singles were issued in mono in the US.

 Several other countries adopted the original The Beatles Again title.
 Of these, the Spanish release omitted "The Ballad of John and Yoko", due to that song having been deemed offensive.
-(In addition to making repeated mention of Christ and crucifixion, the lyrics contain the line "Gibraltar near Spain" at a time when Spain's Franco administration was contending with the UK over the ownership of Gibraltar.)
+(In addition to making repeated mention of Christ and crucifixion, the lyrics contain the line "Gibraltar near Spain" at a time when Spain's Franco administration was contesting the ownership of Gibraltar with the UK.)

 On the reel-to-reel and cassette tape releases, sides one and two are reversed.
 Although it is clear on the vinyl version that "Hey Jude" opens side two, when compiling this issue for audio tape, some compilers (at Capitol and Ampex) thought to make the change, which resulted in "Hey Jude" leading off the album.
 This was done because side two was the longer side, and it was the practice in some tape formats to lead the album with the longer side to avoid a large gap in the "middle" of the tape.
 The four-track tape cartridge, prepared by Ampex along with the reel-to-reel tape, has the songs in the original, chronological order.
 (The eight-track tape was treated to the usual re-ordering that eight-tracks received.)

-The Compact Disc era saw the standardization of the Beatles' discographies worldwide, and for many years the Hey Jude compilation was not available in the CD format.
+The compact disc era saw the standardization of the Beatles' discographies worldwide, and for many years the Hey Jude compilation was not available in the CD format.
 Although no longer in print on LP, the Hey Jude album was still available on cassette tape until the 1990s.

-In January 2014, Hey Jude was issued on CD both individually and in an American Beatles album compilation box set titled The U.S. Albums.
+In January 2014, Hey Jude was issued on CD, both in the American Beatles album compilation box set The U.S. Albums and separately.